Cornwall Night Photography Workshop Dates 2019

 Come and join me in the milky way season of 2019 and learn how to shoot the stars!

 Groups will be kept small and limited to three students.
 This way there will be lots of one on one interaction and we can all work together to get the best possible images.
-To accommodate postponement in the event of bad weather, group size may be increased to five students.
+To accommodate postponement in the event of bad weather, group size may be increased to six students.

 Each night will act as a standalone lesson, you are free to pick one or more nights and we can build on your existing knowledge.